 Covid-19 and the Decade of Family Farming, which began in 2019, are both opportunities to advocate for public policies that support the rights of small-scale food producers.

 As part pf the LVC project in Africa, GRAIN and ETC Group will bring research, analysis, and legal expertise to the region with three major goals:

 - Educate a new generation of farmer leaders through a global network of agroecology schools.

 - Produce and disseminate vitally important studies and learning tools on agroecology, seeds, biodiversity, GMOs, and climate change.

 - Organize continent-wide training workshops for peasant organizations on threats posed by seed laws and treaties.

 Direct training and support from these efforts have been showing concrete results in other regions, for example, enabling the women farmers’ organization, Anamuri, to play a pivotal role in stopping a Chilean bill—dubbed the Monsanto Law—that would have given agribusinesses the right to patent seeds they discovered, developed or modified, illegalizing informal exchanges between peasant farmers.

-The project centered in Zimbabwe will seek to strengthen the capacities of hundreds of thousands of peasants, family farmers, landless people, rural women, youth, Indigenous peoples, migrants and farm workers and their organizations, worldwide.
-The LVC-Grain-ETC global network will focus on expanding peasant agroecology schools in Africa and deepening territorial agroecology processes of their members and allies.
+The project centered in Zimbabwe will seek to strengthen the capacities of hundreds of thousands of peasants, family farmers, landless people, rural women, youth, Indigenous peoples, migrants, and farmworkers and their organizations, worldwide.
+The LVC-Grain-ETC global network will focus on expanding peasant agroecology schools in Africa and deepening the territorial agroecology processes of their members and allies.